mozilla-l10n/firefox-l10n/mail/os2/README.txt

 One workaround is the LIBPATHSTRICT variable.
-To run Thunderbird one can create a CMD script like the following example (where an installation of Thunderbird exists in the directory d:internetthunderbird is assumed):
+To run Thunderbird one can create a CMD script like the following example (where an installation of Thunderbird exists in the directory d:\internet\thunderbird is assumed):

    set LIBPATHSTRICT=T
-   rem The next line may be needed when a different Mozilla program is listed in LIBPATH rem set BEGINLIBPATH=d:internetthunderbird rem The next line is only needed to run two different versions of Thunderbird rem set MOZ_NO_REMOTE=1
+   rem The next line may be needed when a different Mozilla program is listed in LIBPATH rem set BEGINLIBPATH=d:\internet\thunderbird rem The next line is only needed to run two different versions of Thunderbird rem set MOZ_NO_REMOTE=1
    d:
-   cd d:internetthunderbird
+   cd d:\internet\thunderbird
    thunderbird.exe %1 %2 %3 %4 %5 %6 %7 %8 %9

 Similarly, one can create a program object to start Thunderbird using the following settings:

    Path and file name: *
-   Parameters:         /c set LIBPATHSTRICT=T & .thunderbird.exe "%*"
+   Parameters:         /c set LIBPATHSTRICT=T & .\thunderbird.exe "%*"
-   Working directory:  d:internetthunderbird
+   Working directory:  d:\internet\thunderbird

 (One might need to add MOZ_NO_REMOTE and/or BEGINLIBPATH as in the CMD script above depending on the system configuration.)